Best way to pay for things when travelling in New Zealand

 4. Visa and Mastercard are the most widely accepted Credit Cards in New Zealand.

-Safety and Security in New Zealand
+Safety and security with your money in New Zealand

 Whenever you travel overseas you should always be careful of your money and valuables, but the good thing about visiting New Zealand is that it is a relatively safe country, with random thefts targeting visitors, hotel rooms or tour buses very rare.